QubesOS/qubes-doc/user/advanced-configuration/salt.md

 # Management Infrastructure

-Since the Qubes R3.1 release we have included the Salt (also called SaltStack) management engine in dom0 as default (with some states already configured).
+Since the PedOS R3.1 release we have included the Salt (also called SaltStack) management engine in dom0 as default (with some states already configured).
 Salt allows administrators to easily configure their systems.
 In this guide we will show how it is set up and how you can modify it for your